· ·

 Why Visit Kuta Lombok?

 As someone who has spent around three months in Kuta Lombok, I would recommend it to people coming to Indonesia looking for a place to surf, or those who are overwhelmed by the crowds in Bali and are seeking a more untouched paradise.
+There are some attractions on Lombok Island for travelers, like climbing Mt.
+Rinjani and visiting the secret Gili Islands, but these are all quite far from Kuta Lombok.
+Within Kuta itself, there’s not that much to do if I’m being honest!

 The Best Time to Visit Kuta Lombok